Byrnesz/babyakja.github.io/_posts/2018-11-23-Nasa-dataviz.md

 I used the year from _Date of birth_ along with _Selection Year_ to make a new data column called _Age_, which refers to the age of the Astronaut at the time of their selection into the program.

-## Layout
+## Inspiration

 When I think of space and charts, my first visual is the control panel of the Space Shuttle or any electronic device.
 This gave me the idea to use a dark background along with crisp colors that stand out on a black background.
+Below is the Space Shuttle control panel on display at Space Center Houston.

 ![Space Shuttle Controls](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/nasa_space_shuttle_controls.jpg)

 Charts and grids on control panels have similar themes across both real and virtual environments.
-Above is the Space Shuttle control panel on display at Space Center Houston and below is the gameplay from the video game classic __Wing Commander__.
+The gif below is the gameplay from the video game classic __Wing Commander__.

 ![Wing Commander](https://raw.githubusercontent.com/babyakja/babyakja.github.io/master/assets/img/posts/Wing_Commander_20.gif)